thenicekat/srs/README.md

 The install script will:

-- Automatically detect your system architecture
+- Automatically detect your system architecture.
-- Download the latest release from GitHub
+- Download the latest release from GitHub.
-- Install the binary to `~/.local/bin` and add it to your PATH.
+- Install the binary and add it to your PATH.
-- Set up the shell alias for automatic environment variable sourcing

 ### Manual Installation